 - Appearance of halos or rainbows around lights

 - Severe headaches, nausea and eye pain in rare cases

-The treatment for nps and glaucoma depends upon the nature and severity of each case.
-As a rule, glaucoma cannot be cured, but it can be controlled.
-Eye drops, pills, laser procedures, and surgical operations are used to prevent or slow further damage from occurring.
+The treatment for NPS and glaucoma depends upon the severity of each case.
+In general, glaucoma cannot be cured, but it can be controlled.
+Glaucoma medications (either eye drops or pills), laser procedures, and surgical operations are used to slow further damage from occurring.
 With any type of glaucoma, periodic examinations are very important to prevent vision loss.
-Because glaucoma can worsen without your being aware of it, your treatment may need to be changed over time.
+Because glaucoma can worsen without your being aware of it, treatment may need to be changed over time.